Salomegit/react-weather-app/README.md

 - For this case we will be using the [geodb](https://rapidapi.com/wirefreethought/api/geodb-cities) API for our weather application.

-- To Intergrate it within our site
+- To Intergrate it within our project.

+-